-The impact of losing your licence can have serious financial implications and at Just Motor Law we understand the impact this can have on you and your business.
-Here at Just Motor Law we have a team of motor law specialists that can provide you with legal advice and assistance and we can represent you at all taxi drivers licensing appeals including:
+Losing your licence can have serious financial implications and at Just Motor Law we understand the impact this can have on you and your business.
+We have a team of motor law specialists that can provide you with legal advice and assistance and we can represent you at all taxi drivers licensing appeals including:

 • Appearances before the taxi licensing committee

 • Appeals to the Magistrates' Court or Crown Court

 Important Motor Law Pitfalls You Need to be Aware of as a Taxi Driver

 1. Different legislation across the UK for taxi drivers

 The legislation and regulations in the UK for Taxi vehicle owners varies between London, Plymouth and the remainder of England and Wales.
 The Law Commission conducted a review and it identified that ‘the current law is characterised by inconsistency and complexity’.
 For example, taxi vehicle owners in England and Wales have a right of appeal against a decision of the licensing authority directly to the Crown Court, whereas private hire vehicle owners can only make such an appeal to the Magistrates’ Court in the first instance.

 At Just Motor Law, we guide and advise you on the relevant legislation specific to your region.

 2. ‘Fit and proper person’ test for taxi drivers